collinbarrett/collinbarrett.github.io/_posts/2016-01-23-wordpress-vps-build-guide.md

 ## Design Decisions

-The first inspiration I received to try this stack was [Mark Jaquith](https://markjaquith.com/)’s talk, “[Next Generation WordPress Hosting Stack](https://wordpress.tv/2014/10/16/mark-jaquith-next-generation-wordpress-hosting-stack/ "WordPress TV").”
-It is worth a listen, and I based this build guide largely on Mark’s talk.
+The first inspiration I received to try this stack was [Mark Jaquith](https://markjaquith.com/)'s talk, “[Next Generation WordPress Hosting Stack](https://wordpress.tv/2014/10/16/mark-jaquith-next-generation-wordpress-hosting-stack/ "WordPress TV").”
+It is worth a listen, and I based this build guide largely on Mark's talk.

 ### Host OS